 Nutmeg is known for its many healing properties like helping with insomnia, nausea, dealing with diarrhea and indigestion, constipation, bloating, it lowers cholesterol and blood pressure, stimulates the cardiovascular system, helps improve concentration, treats different skin problems, helps with male infertility, strengthens the liver by removing toxins and is effective in preventing and dissolving kidney stones which many gout patients suffer from later in life.
 When your liver and kidney are successfully detoxified, they can perform their function better and lowering your uric acid levels in your body to avoid gout.

 Nutmeg is also used to combat joint pain in gout as well as arthritis for many centuries in ancient Chinese medicine.
 Many gout patients usually apply nutmeg oil to the affected areas for relief.
 Some gout patients claim that regular consumption of nutmeg can relieve joint pain in gout.
 Nutmeg is full of potassium and is high in magnesium, dietary fiber, calcium and iron.

 Does nutmeg hold promise of a future gout cure?

 Some promise is shown by a biotechnology researcher, Dr.Yanti Ph.D at Atma Jaya University in Jakarta, Indonesia who is presently studying how a bioactive compound called macelignan found in nutmeg seed extract for possible use in the treatment of gout.
-You can read more about her story and how she came about studying nutmeg as potential future treatment for gout.
 She believes she can find a cure using nutmeg, hopefully within 5 to 8 years after conducting several studies on animals and then clinical tests on humans.

 Posted by Spiro Koulouris